‘Revenge’ behind moves to link Drilon to pork scam

 SENATE Minority Leader Franklin Drilon on Monday branded attempts to link him and other current and former government officials to the multibillion-peso Priority Development Assistance Fund (PDAF) or pork barrel scam as an act of vengeance.

-Drilon at the same time denied any involvement in alleged misuse of the PDAF or having funneled government funds to businesswoman Janet Lim- Napoles and her bogus non-government organizations (NGOs).
+Drilon at the same time denied any involvement in alleged misuse of the PDAF or having funneled government funds to businesswoman Janet Lim-Napoles and her bogus non-govern-ment organizations.

 “I vehemently deny any insinuation by the Secretary of Justice that I was involved in any wrongdoing regarding the Priority Development Assistance Fund.
 Any allegation that I misused public funds or that I coursed [them]through Napoles or any bogus non-government organization at any point is a blatant lie,” the Senate minority leader said.